JOJO-SUN/JOJO-SUN.github.io/about.md

 permalink: /about/
 ---

 This is the base jojosun theme.
-You can find out more info about customizing your jojosun theme, as well as basic Jekyll usage documentation at [jojo-sun.com](https://jojo-sun.github.io/)
+You can find out more info about customizing your jojosun theme, as well as basic jojosun usage documentation at [jojo-sun.com](https://github.com/JOJO-SUN)